CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-2/Sprint-3/Self-Paced Materials/1_Defining Success for your Digital Services Acquisition.md

 A contract is simply this: one party has a need, and another agrees to meet that need in exchange for payment, based on mutually accepted terms.
 Everything else, the complexity, the structure, the competition requirements, builds on top of that foundational exchange.

 In digital services acquisition, it’s essential to approach the strategy phase with a fresh mindset.
 Don’t begin by trying to patch over the failures of past contracts, or by designing a document so rigid that it attempts to eliminate all future risk.
-Instead, build an adaptable strategy, and a contract, to support an evolving product and accommodate the unknowns that inevitably surface during delivery.
+Instead, build an adaptable strategy and a contract to support an evolving product and accommodate the unknowns that inevitably surface during delivery.

 Modern digital acquisition emphasizes the connection between product vision and product delivery.
 Whether you’re crafting a performance-based or outcome-based procurement, the principle is the same: